MarkSpec — Markdown Flavor Specification

 Example 3 — attribute block:

-Id: SRS_01HGW2Q8MNP3\
+Id: 01HGW2Q8MNP3RSTVWXYZABCDE

-Satisfies: SYS_BRK_0042\
+Satisfies: SYS_BRK_0042

 Labels: ASIL-B

-and never appear in source.
+tooling and never appear in source.
+The exact set is profile-declared.

 §3 Table captions